quentinchen727/notes/hack_and_hhvm.md

 If a trait defines a property then a class cannot define a property with the same name unless it is compatiable(some visibility and initial value), otherwise a fatal error is raised.

+## isset:
+bool isset(mixed $var[, mixed $...]]) determines if a var is set and is not null.

+PHP quirk: $a ?
+1 : 2; it will treat '0' as wrong, so you should explicitly test it using Str\is_emtpy($a);

+$this refer to the current object/instance, while self:: refer to the place where the function/variable is defined. static:: refers to the scope of the class called.